redixhumayun/pi-rfid/README.md

 Once, the CodeDeploy agent has been installed, do the following commands to register the instance as an on-premise server with CodeDeploy.

-First, add the following policy to the user for the Pi: `AmazonEC2RoleforAWSCodeDeployLimited`
+First, add the following policy to the user for the Pi: `CodeDeployOnPremiseInstanceRegistrationPolicy`.
+This is a custom policy that provides the permissions when registering an on-premise instance.

 Next, create a file called `codedeploy.onpremises.yml` in `/etc/codedeploy-agent/conf` and enter the following information in it.